thunderbird/developer-docs/planning/roadmap.md

 ### Chat Design Kickoff
 Priority: <span style="background-color: #B3FFB3">P3</span>
 Delivery Quarter: Q4 2026
-Why: Chat will be a core component of our Enterprise offering.
-Ending 2025 with a solid action plan and direction for 2026 will help us allocate resources and predict what we can offer to potential enterprise users.
 High level objectives (non-exhaustive):
 * Create design plan
 * Identify areas with technical debt